How To Find No Broker Fee Apartments in NYC

 Brokers pay to post listings, so these sites cater to them, not you.

 On most of these apartment search sites, you have to contact a broker to see the listing, not the actual building owner.

 Brokers don’t work for free, so if they posted an apartment listing, it's likely either fake or has a fee attached.

 So what’s really going on here?

 Brokers fill these sites with fake listings: nice looking apartments in popular neighborhoods, with cheap prices and often marked as "no fee".
 But these apartments don't really exist - you can't go on a tour to see them.
 They're just there as bait.

 Brokers pay to post these listings to generate leads - your name and number, to show you other apartments they have available (the “bait-and-switch”), or work some other type of scam.

 Here are other apartment search websites in NYC, but be careful of anything “no fee” that’s posted by a broker.
 You're going to run into a lot of fake listings and scams:

 Finding a no broker fee apartment for rent in New York City can feel like navigating a maze of websites, scams, and tricky, aggressive brokers.
-What you are after is an apartment for rent directly from the building owner, not through a broker.
+What you are after is an apartment for rent directly from the building owner, not a broker.
 The easiest way to find these apartments is on RENTBETTA.com, which has all the listings of large and medium sized management companies in NYC.
-Smaller landlords sometimes post on Craigslist, just filter anything that looks posted by a broker or feels like a scam.
-Joining a flatshare is another great way to avoid a broker fee, and can make living in NYC much cheaper.
+Smaller, walk-up landlords post on Craigslist, just filter anything that looks like its posted by a broker or feels like a scam.
+Joining a flat-share is also a great way to avoid a broker fee, and can make living in NYC cheaper and more fun.